shaobin0604/HeartbeatFixerForGCM/README.md

 ## Heartbeat Fixer for GCM

 Have you ever experience **Push Notification Delay**, missing something important.
-Here are the tools for fixing GCM heartbeat interval issue.
+Here is the tool for fixing GCM heartbeat interval issue.

 ### The Root Cause